StackExchange/stack-blog/README.md

 	twitter: [twitter handle, optional though recommended]
 	job: [your job title]
 	website: [url to your personal website]
 	---

-So Jon Chan's `jonhmchan.md` file would look like
+So Jon Chan's `jonhmchan.md` file would look like:

 	---
 	layout: author